 Our leadership team has decades of collective biopharmaceutical development experience.
 Our goal is to develop and commercialize products that address important unmet medical needs based on a broad and versatile portfolio of candidates.
-Our current product candidates include: CLBS16, the subject of both a recently completed positive Phase 2a study and a newly initiated Phase 2b (FREEDOM) study in the U.S. for the treatment of coronary microvascular dysfunction ("CMD"); HONEDRA® (CLBS12), recipient of SAKIGAKE designation and eligible for early conditional approval in Japan for the treatment of critical limb ischemia ("CLI") and Buerger's disease based on the results of an ongoing clinical trial and recipient of orphan drug designation in March 2021 from the U.S. Food and Drug Administration ("FDA") for Buerger's disease; CLBS201, designed to assess the safety and efficacy of CD34+ cell therapy as a treatment for patients with pre-dialysis diabetic kidney disease ("DKD") and OLOGO[TM] (CLBS14), a Regenerative Medicine Advanced Therapy ("RMAT") designated Phase 3 ready therapy for treatment of no-option refractory disabling angina ("NORDA").
+Our current product candidates include:

+- CLBS16, the subject of both a recently completed positive Phase 2a study (ESCaPE-CMD) and a newly initiated Phase 2b (FREEDOM Trial) study in the United States for the treatment of coronary microvascular dysfunction ("CMD"); - HONEDRA® (CLBS12), recipient of SAKIGAKE designation and eligible for early conditional approval in Japan for the treatment of critical limb ischemia ("CLI") and Buerger's disease based on the results of an ongoing clinical trial.
+CLBS was the recipient of orphan drug designation in March 2021 from the U.S. Food and Drug Administration ("FDA") for Buerger's disease; - CLBS201, designed to assess the safety and efficacy of CD34+ cell therapy as a treatment for patients with pre-dialysis diabetic kidney disease ("DKD"); and - OLOGOTM (CLBS14), a Regenerative Medicine Advanced Therapy ("RMAT") designated Phase 3 ready therapy for treatment of no-option refractory disabling angina ("NORDA").